hhaji/MyWeb/Curriculum Vitae/README.md

 Society, and the Participants are the Distinguished Students from the Universities Throughout the Country (1993-2002).

 ## Administrative Responsibilities:
+- Dean, Faculty of Mathematical Sciences, Shahid Beheshti University, 2020-2022.
-- Manager of Research Affairs of Shahid Beheshti University, 2015-Present.
+- Manager of Research Affairs of Shahid Beheshti University, 2015-2020.
-- Vice Dean of Research Affairs, Department of Mathematical Sciences, Shahid Beheshti University, 2010-2012.
+- Vice Dean of Research Affairs, Faculty of Mathematical Sciences, Shahid Beheshti University, 2010-2012.
-- Vice Dean of Academic Affairs, Department of Mathematical Sciences, Shahid Beheshti  University, 2008-2010.
+- Vice Dean of Academic Affairs, Faculty of Mathematical Sciences, Shahid Beheshti  University, 2008-2010.
-- Manager of Group of Computer Science, Department of Mathematical Sciences,  Shahid Beheshti University, 2003–2007.
+- Manager of Group of Computer Science, Faculty of Mathematical Sciences,  Shahid Beheshti University, 2003–2007.

 ## Fellowships and Grants:
+- High-End Foreign Experts Program: a new program launched for the first time in 2019 by the Ministry of Science and Technology of China with the objective of introducing in China a batch of high-level foreign experts in key priority fields, so to contribute to the country’s sci-tech innovation development, 2019-2021.
+- Research Grant: The Ministry of Science, Research and Technology, Iran, 2021-2022.
 - Program: Graphs, Hypergraphs, and Computing, Institut Mittag-Leffler, The Royal Swedish of Academy of Science, Sweden, April 2014.
 - Sabbatical Leave, Zurcih University, Switzerland, 2007.